shukriadams/haku/README.md

 Compiling Phonegap binaries
 ---------------------------
-Please see phonegap.com for detailed build instructions.
-An example MSDOS build script for Android is included - run "build_phonegap_android_headless.bat MyHaku" to create an app called "MyHaku".
-This script is not intended for production use, but it should give you a good idea of how to set up the compilation process.
+Please see phonegap.com for detailed instructions on setting up your machine environment for compiling.

+For Android run the MSDOS script with "build_android_headless.bat MyHaku" or, on OSX run bash script with "./build_ios_healdess MyHaku" to create an app called "MyHaku".
+These scripts are not intended for production use, but it should give you a good idea of how to set up your own build process.

 Go deeper